SimengSun/CIS530-project/deliverables/homework.md

 8. sent2vec

  **[Pagliardini, Matteo, Prakhar Gupta, and Martin Jaggi.
 "Unsupervised learning of sentence embeddings using compositional n-gram features." arXiv preprint arXiv:1703.02507 (2017).](https://arxiv.org/abs/1703.02507)**

+ DT_Team might be a good start since it turns the problem into feature engineering and selection of classifiers.